 - Mix the dry rub ingredients together.
 Rub all over the pork chops and let them sit out for 15-20 minutes

-- Remove pork chops from the grill to a serving plate.
+- Remove pork chops from the grill to a serving plate and allow to rest about 5-10 minutes.
 Enjoy!